VAGD200 Visual Literacy

 Student assessment is based on the successful completion of assigned projects, the presentation of projects, and the demonstrated use of appropriate vocabulary in oral critiques.

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected text(s) will be required.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally selected text(s) will be required.
 Students will also be required to do research and reading on relevant topics, using library resources, reviewing current trade publications, and doing Internet searches.
 See course format.

 Review/Approval Date - 12/04; Revised 6/09; Revised 4/2012